-For galaxies with slightly higher redshift, the majority of spiral galaxies ($85\%$) also have bulges older than disks as shown in \citet{Costantin2022}, and the age difference $t_{\rm bulge}-t_{\rm disk}$ increases with stellar mass, which is consistent with our results.
-However, both $t_{\rm disk}$ and $t_{\rm bulge}$ in their work are smaller than ours, which may be caused by two reasons.
-Firstly, their galaxies are at redshift $0.14<z\le1$ and our CALIFA galaxies are at $z\sim0$, which will cause both their bulges and disks younger than ours.
+For galaxies with slightly higher redshift, the majority of spiral galaxies ($85\%$) also have bulges older than disks, as shown in \citet{Costantin2022}, and the age difference $t_{\rm bulge}-t_{\rm disk}$ increases with stellar mass, which is consistent with our results.
+However, both $t_{\rm disk}$ and $t_{\rm bulge}$ in their work are smaller than ours, which may have two reasons.
+Firstly, their galaxies are at redshift $0.14<z\le1$ and our CALIFA galaxies are at $z\sim0$, which will cause both their bulges and disks to be younger than ours.
 Secondly, our disks are defined within $R_{\rm e}$ of the galaxies, while their disks might cover larger radii.
-Since we expect stars in the outer disk to be younger than those in the inner disk with inside-out growth (e.g., \citealp{GonzalezDelgado2015,Goddard2017,Ma2017}), the average disk age will be different with different spatial coverage.
-If we increase the spatial coverage of the disks from $R_{\rm e}$ to 1.5 $R_{\rm e}$, the average disk age we obtained will be $\sim 0.2$ Gyr younger.\\
+Because we expect stars in the outer disk to be younger than those in the inner disk with inside-out growth (e.g. \citealp{GonzalezDelgado2015,Goddard2017,Ma2017}), the average disk age will be different with different spatial coverage.
+When we increase the spatial coverage of the disks from $R_{\rm e}$ to 1.5 $R_{\rm e}$, the average disk age we obtain is $\sim 0.2$ Gyr younger.\\